freqtrade/freqtrade/docs/rest-api.md

 }
 ```

-To configure your reverse proxy, see it's documentation for proxying websockets.
+To properly configure your reverse proxy (securely), please consult it's documentation for proxying websockets.

 - **Traefik**: Traefik supports websockets out of the box, see the [documentation](https://doc.traefik.io/traefik/)
 - **Caddy**: Caddy v2 supports websockets out of the box, see the [documentation](https://caddyserver.com/docs/v2-upgrade#proxy)

+!!!
+Tip "SSL certificates"
+    You can use tools like certbot to setup ssl certificates to access your bot's UI through encrypted connection by using any fo the above reverse proxies.
+    While this will protect your data in transit, we do not recommend to run the freqtrade API outside of your private network (VPN, SSH tunnel).

 ### OpenAPI interface